Many-body and QED effects in electron-atom inelastic scattering in EELS: General multielectron matrix elements

-Here, we calculate the matrix element of a generic one-body operator between two multi-electron wavefunctions, $| \Phi_\a \ra$ and $| \Phi_\b \ra$ respectively.
-Since the atomic orbitals rearrange themselves after the ionization of the system, the initial and final state orbitals are not orthogonal.
+Here, we calculate the matrix element of a generic one-body operator between two multielectron wave functions, $| \Phi_\a \ra$ and $| \Phi_\b \ra$, respectively.
+Since the atomic orbitals rearrange themselves after the ionization of the system, the initial- and final-state orbitals are not orthogonal.
 This makes the relevant transition matrix elements slightly more complicated \cite{Shirley}.
-An explicit derivation for fully antisymmetric wavefunctions, written as Slater determinants, is presented below.
+An explicit derivation for fully antisymmetric wave functions, written as Slater determinants, is presented below.

 Consider a one-body operator